forrtproject/forrtproject.github.io/content/lesson-plans/lesson-plans.md

 ### Lesson Plans
 ---------------------

-You can find all ready lesson plans [in this OSF repository](https://osf.io/th254/), and here's one example about [Interpreting effect sizes and confidence intervals](LessonPlans1.pdf) and another on [Prediction Markets](LessonPlans2.pdf).
+You can find *all lesson plans* [in this OSF repository](https://osf.io/th254/), and here's one example about [Interpreting effect sizes and confidence intervals](LessonPlans1.pdf) and another on [Prediction Markets](LessonPlans2.pdf).

 Each has suitable context: (e.g., entry-level/undergraduate/postgraduate), total time: (e.g., 1 hour, 2 hours, 1 day, etc.), pre-requisites, related resources (e.g. slides, assignment materials, lecture recordings, etc), learning outcomes, brokendown per activity length (10min, 30min, etc.).
 Here's all the topics that we prepared Lesson Plans far: